davebenson/doom4-walkthrough/README.md

 Enter the Airlock, then Cycle it to access the red outdoors.

 ## Mission 2:  Fight:  Outdoor Fight
 This sprawling fight occurs mostly in the lower level of a two-level area.
 It's mostly Possessed Soldiers and Imps- lot's of them.
-I recommend running through using Heat Blast, and using the Chainsaw on the Possessed Securities.
-Then grab the Beserk Powerup to kill the majority of the remainder.
+I recommend running through using Heat Blast, and using the Chainsaw on the Possessed Security.
+Then grab the Berserk Powerup to kill the majority of the remainder.

 ## Mission 2:  Accessing the Secret after the Outdoor Fight
 Follow the uphill path from the entrance to the second floor.
 Right as you get onto the second floor, look for a bloody crate.